Nomad Definition

 With advent of fast, cheap mass transportation since international airliners were created the world has become acustomed to a lot more of the population traveling.

-The techtonic changes since the end of the 20th century, the Global Finance Crisis and the mass adoption of smartphones has allowed several new classes of 'people without fixed habitation' to develop.
+The techtonic changes since the end of the 20th century, the Global Finance Crisis, Covid-19 and the mass adoption of smartphones has allowed several new classes of 'people without fixed habitation' to develop.

 • Digital nomads